2017-CompilerH-a3/Teamwork-Traits/python/doc/python.md

 ## About Traits

-Traits are classes which contain methods that can be used to extend other classes, similar to mixins, with exception that traits do not useinheritance.
+Traits are classes which contain methods that can be used to extend other classes, similar to mixins, with exception that traits do not use inheritance.
 Instead, traits are composed into other classes.
 That is;methods, properties and internal state are copied to master object.

 The point is to improve code reusability by dividing code into simplebuilding blocks that can be then combined into actual classes.